John S. McCain III

 Are the NCECR’s services available nationwide?
 Does the NCECR do any local work?

-The NCECR provides ECR services nationwide.
+The NCECR provides ECCR services nationwide.
 Some of the issues it deals with have a national impact; others are more local in nature.
 The NCECR accomplishes most of its work by partnering with private sector mediators and facilitators based near the location of the dispute.
 The NCECR primarily partners with members of the NCECR's nationally recognized roster of more than 250 highly skilled private sector mediator/facilitators.

 Where does the NCECR get its funding, and why is there a cost associated with using their services?